 Yuhan Housing Forest

-We are creating a Miyawaki Forest for a housing society in the city.
+We have planted a Miyawaki Forest for a housing society in the city.

 With this forest we aim to encourage biodiversity but also build an area of recreation for the residents in and around the housing society.

 Rewilding Aurangabad is a must as it faces one of the harshest summers in the country.

 “The people of Aurangabad are getting more and more aware of the harsh realities of climate change and initiatives like these give us hope for the future of the city.”